matthw/fs_switch_type_7_password_decoder/README.md

-# FS Switch type 7 password decoder (S3700, S3400, S3260, S3150)
+# Decrypt and crypt FS Switch type 7 passwords (S3700, S3400, S3260, S3150)

-this script decodes type 7 passwords on [FS](https://wwww.fs.com/) switch tested on a [S3700](https://www.fs.com/products/84912.html) model
+this script encrypt and decrypt type 7 passwords on [FS](https://wwww.fs.com/) switches.

+tested on a [S3700](https://www.fs.com/products/84912.html) model

 should also work the following series: